top of page

 Research

-Identifying stakeholder & user needs in comparable financial markets allowed us to identify our top three user flow priorities.
+Identifying stakeholder & user needs across comparable financial markets enabled us to prioritize our top three user flow priorities.

 Current Company Security Measures